 Living in the south-east, for example, gives you easy access to Athalassa National Forest Park, which is 840 hectares of greenery.
 Its network of trails – covering 20 kilometres – makes it a popular place for cycling, walking, dog walking and picnics.

 As to what you can consider drawbacks, the summers are very hot in Nicosia, hotter than in the seaside locations.
 There’s also the issue of a very unreliable public transportation system; as a result almost everyone over 21 owns a car.

-In short, Nicosia is a great place to live in Cyprus: diverse cuisines, cultures, rich history, great nightlife, almost the best weather possible, great nature and sightseeings and all the amenities you need for normal day-to-day living.
+In short, Nicosia is one of the best places to live in the Republic of Cyprus: diverse cuisines, cultures, rich history, great nightlife, almost the best weather possible, great nature and sightseeings and all the amenities you need for normal day-to-day living.
 What you won’t find in Nicosia is the seaside.

 If your dream is to be at the seaside, then you should explore the coastal towns of south Cyprus.